 In the words of Geoffrey West, parts of Cities do not follow biological scaling laws, and create super-linear scaling with respect to risk of crime and disease.
 This can be remedied by making cities more fractal.
 Seriously.

-The Titanic (the most advanced technology at the time) did not have enough lifeboats (and was alone).
-We are designing new city infrastructure modules to act as an armada of nesting ships, each with nested lifeboats and life jackets for when we hit a metaphorical iceberg.
+By way of example, the Titanic (the most advanced technology at the time) did not have enough lifeboats (and was alone in a frigid ocean, like humans are possibly alone amidst a freezing cold universe).
+We are designing new city infrastructure modules to act as an armada of nesting ships, each with nested lifeboats and life jackets for when we hit the metaphorical iceberg.

 That is the simple part.
 Copy nature's more elegant structures, including quantum physics (fractality).
 But start with a definition: